EUREKASEVE/base-hello-contract/README.md

 # HelloBase Contract

+> ⚠️ This repository was created specifically to fulfill the "Builders & Founders" role requirements on Guild.xyz, based on development activity on Base Mainnet.

 This is a minimal Solidity smart contract deployed on the Base Mainnet as part of the Builders & Founders quest.

 ## Chain Info